mcdemarco/the-new-kitchen-cookbook/soup/spicyPumpkin.md

 ## Variants

-The original recipe called for a large amount of leek rather than my small amount of shallot, cream instead of the ricotta and yogurt, fresh spices instead of dried, butter instead of oil, plus more maple syrup but no black pepper and less of the hot peppers.
+The original recipe called for a large amount of leek (as noted) rather than my small amount of shallot and carrots, cream instead of the ricotta and yogurt, fresh spices instead of dried, butter instead of oil, plus more maple syrup but no black pepper and less of the hot peppers.

 The original recipe also called for cooking and blending in the pot; you can do that if you're starting from canned pumpkin or want to obliterate the shallot texture.

 For smoother soup, replace the carrots with something less chunky like sweet potatoes, and puree in the pot.

+Carrot isn't necessary in general; you can add complexity with any available vegetable including the original leeks, and puree in the pot.

+I have omitted the garlic and used calabaza squash (which appeared in the supermarket before pumpkins).